sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1000 - concatenate.md

 Parameters
 ====

-The following parameters are contained in the computed field's [global Method](doc:computed-field-methods#parameters) parameter:
+The following parameters are in the computed field's [global Method](doc:computed-field-methods#parameters) parameter:

 | key                       | value                | description                                                  |